 A single-family rental home can be held long-term to collect the recurring cash flow.
 Or, it can be sold to another residential investor, to the existing tenant, or even to a mega-company that owns thousands of single-family rentals and is looking to buy more.

 Up until recently, the main focus on rental housing has been multifamily development in dense urban locations.
-Young professionals liked the idea of being close to work and living in amenity-rich environments that only the big cities could provide.
-Single-family rentals were for older people with families who were willing to commute from the suburbs to the city.
+Young professionals liked the idea of being close to work and living in amenity-rich environments that the big cities could provide.
+Single-family rentals were usually for older people with families who were willing to commute from the suburbs to the city.

 Employees and companies are becoming more accustomed to working from home.
-Renters are realizing that the cost of living is much lower – and the quality of life higher – and are opting for single-family homes in smaller locations that offer a sense of place and urban-like amenities.
+Renters are realizing that the cost of living is usually much lower – and the quality of life typically higher – and are opting for single-family homes in smaller locations that offer a sense of place and urban-like amenities.

 Today, the single-family build-to-rent market is expanding.
 Developers are building entire ‘horizontal’ communities of rental homes that run by the same multifamily management model while being more attractive to both tenants and investors: